 3.3.2.
 Sensitivity Settings

 NCS4 facilitators performed tests on Evolv Express based on by NILECJ-STD-0601.00 (Table 2).
-The sensitivity level of Evolv Express is adjustable and was set to internally to Security Level E, which fits in to Security Level 2 as defined by NILECJ-STD-0601.00.
-This level is common for sports and entertainment venues because it allows patrons to carry normal pocket items through screening.
-The goal of Security Level 2 is to have high throughput with low false alarm rates.
+The sensitivity level of Evolv Express is adjustable and was set at a level that is common for sports and entertainment venues.

 The patron ingress journey consisted of the following steps (Figure 18):